-Dispatching goods: optimising truck scheduling
+Dispatching goods: optimizing truck scheduling

 Once the stock is allocated to customer orders, we need to efficiently pick the stock from the warehouse and load the finished goods into the delivery trucks.

 Not every company has a complex dispatch scenario.
 It really comes down to how many trucks are leaving the facility and how many docks you have.
-But if your outbound starts to become part of your bottleneck, then you may have an opportunity to optimise how your dispatch schedule gets crafted.
+But if your outbound starts to become part of your bottleneck, then you may have an opportunity to optimize how your dispatch schedule gets crafted.

 The daily challenges of dispatch mean keeping track of multiple pallet loads, trucks, and driver schedules.
 This can be overwhelming.